sverweij/dependency-cruiser/README.md

   can't have dependencies to any module.
 - modules with the pattern `externalDependencyLess\.js` can't have dependencies to stuff in `node_modules`.
+- modules can't have references to modules that can't be resolved

 ```json